ZoomInfo

 What is the difference between demand generation and growth marketing?

-Demand generation focuses on building awareness and interest to create qualified pipeline, while growth marketing takes a broader view of the entire customer lifecycle including acquisition, retention, and expansion.
+Demand generation focuses on building awareness and pipeline for new customer acquisition.
+Growth marketing spans the full customer lifecycle, including retention and expansion.

 What creates demand for a product or service?

-Demand is created when prospects recognize they have a problem and see your solution as credible and differentiated through education, awareness, and trust-building proof points.
+Demand is created when prospects recognize a problem and see your solution as credible.
+Education, awareness content, and trust-building proof points drive this recognition.

 What does a demand generation manager do?